AndrewYang2428/andrewyang-megr2156-lab-portfolio/docs/Labs/L05/index.md

 - Detail the decision making process and how you determined the engineered allowances of the interactive parts.
 - Take a picture of the overall design in CAD.

+Material: PETG
+Elastic Modulus: 2000 MPa = 290075.48 psi
+Yield Strength: 50MPA = 7251.9 psi
+Safety Factor: 3.5
+Transverse Load: 1lbf
+Axial Load: 5lbf
+Width: 0.1 in
+Thickness: 0.15 in
+Length: 0.9993 in

+For my Snap feature, I designed a rough prototype of a buckle or clip that you will see on backpacks and lunchboxes.
+I created a sketch to get the overall shape of the design and then when I calculated for the length, I completed my design and made specific changes to fit the idea of what I wanted.
+For this process, there were many trial and errors to get the best fit for the clip.
+I had to make slight changes throughout the process to make sure that it would fit and clip on correctly.
+There are two components to this design so when there are changes being made to one component, you have to make sure that the other component will compliment that change.
+This design required a lot of balancing between the two components.

 ## 3D printing  and Test:
+### Research:

 Find one source that discusses how build orientation affects the strength of an FDM printed part.
 Based on what you find, does your chosen orientation for the flexure line up with what the research recommends for a part under bending load?
 Explain your answer in a short paragraph in your Research section.

 Show the 3D printing process including the pre-process.
 Some, not all questions, to answer are outlined below to guide your documentation.